denoland/std/testing/README.md

 frameworks like Jasmine, Jest, and Mocha.

 The `describe` function creates a block that groups together several related tests.
 The `it` function registers an individual test case.
-The `describe` and `it` functions have similar call signatures to `Deno.test`, making it easy to migrate from using `Deno.test`.

 ### Hooks

 There are 4 types of hooks available for test suites.
 A test suite can have multiples of each type of hook, they will be called in the order that they are registered.
 The `afterEach` and `afterAll` hooks will be called whether or not the test case passes.
-The all hooks will be called once for the whole group while the each hooks will be called for each individual test case.
+The *All hooks will be called once for the whole group while the *Each hooks will be called for each individual test case.

 - `beforeAll`: Runs before all of the tests in the test suite.
 - `afterAll`: Runs after all of the tests in the test suite finish.